 It can sure seem that way.
 Yelp was recently in the news due to a judge’s controversial decision that users had to give up their anonymity due to claims from the business owner that they were never actually customers.
 While some see this as a win for entrepreneurs who have been plagued by unfounded bad reviews, most small business owners will agree: it seems crazy to go through the time and money to sue someone for a bad review on Yelp or any other review site.

-That said, these reviews can be extremely damaging to your own reputation, so you have to do something.
-If the first thing that pops up when you name is searched on Google is a page full of negative reviews, will the user on the other end really stop to think critically about whether or not these reviews are true?
+That said, these negative Yalp reviews can be extremely damaging to your own reputation, so you have to do something.
+If the first thing that pops up when your name is searched on Google is a page full of negative reviews, will the user on the other end really stop to think critically about whether or not these reviews are true?
 Probably not.
 They’ll simply move on to a related local business with better reviews.

 So what can you do?

-Believe it or not, managing your reputation is less what people say about and more about how you respond.
+Believe it or not, managing your reputation is less about what people say about you and more about how you respond.
 Here are the three steps I always give to clients when they ask my advice about dealing with negative Yelp reviews:

 Step One: Nip actual problems in the bud.